RiL3z/RiL3z.github.io/_posts/2018-12-13-willpower.md

   // first get all the radio buttons that are part of the self-control scale
   $("input[type='radio']").on('click', function() {
     if($("input[type='radio']:checked").length != 36) {
-      console.log("I won't calculate a score until you answer all the questions!");
       let unanswered_questions = [];
       // determine which questions are un-answered.
       let trs = $("tr");